DevExpress/devextreme-reactive/packages/dx-react-core/docs/reference/connect-props.md

 # connectProps

-A function that creates a new component that allows you to pass additional propties to the wrapped component.
+A function that creates a new component that allows you to pass additional properties to the wrapped component.

 ## User reference